segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 What are Notification Channels?
 -----

-In Android O, notification channels are somewhat like groups or categories of notifications - say you're building a social networking app, the channels can be "activity" - like likes, or comments on your posts, "messages", etc. In fact, in the settings of your app, the user sees channels as "categories" as seen in the screenshot below.
+In Android O, notification channels are somewhat like groups or categories of notifications - say you're building a social networking app, the channels can be "activity" - likes, or comments on your posts, "messages", etc. In fact, in the settings of your app, the user sees channels as "categories" as seen in the screenshot below.

 <!-- Insert notification settings screenshot here -->
 <p align="center">